LaxarJS/laxar/docs/api/runtime.widget_services.md

 #### <a id="axLog"></a>axLog [`Logger`](runtime.log.md#Logger)

 The widget logger instance.
-This is basically the same as the [`#axGlobalLog`](#axGlobalLog), but adds the name of the widget as prefix and its id as suffix to every log message.
+Similar to [`#axGlobalLog`](#axGlobalLog), but adds the name of the widget as prefix and the widget ID as suffix to every log message.

 #### <a id="axStorage"></a>axStorage [`AxStorage`](#AxStorage)

-Ready to use storage apis for a widget.
-All keys are namespaced by the widget id to limit visibility to this specific instance.
+Preconfigured storage API for a widget: all keys are namespaced using the widget ID, in order to limit item visibility to this specific instance.

 #### <a id="axTooling"></a>axTooling `undefined`

 Access to the tooling provider API.
-TODO Fix the type (and document toolingProviders)
+TODO (#404) Fix the type (and document toolingProviders)

 #### <a id="axVisibility"></a>axVisibility [`AxVisibility`](runtime.widget_services_visibility.md#AxVisibility)